carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 | 5       | Amani    | protective             |
 | 6       | Utulivu  | reckless               |

-Every ship is outfitted with an anti-matter-powered positron drive for interplanetary travel, an alpha-rated jump drive for interstellar travel, an alpha-rated cargo container capable of holding 60 units of cargo, and a cryochamber to keep crew from experiencing adverse effects from hyperspace.
+Every ship is outfitted with an anti-matter-powered `positron drive` for interplanetary travel, an alpha-rated `jump drive` for interstellar travel, an alpha-rated `cargo container` capable of holding `60 units` of cargo, and a cryochamber to keep your crew from experiencing adverse effects from hyperspace.

-Your ship begins with 1d6 breech protection (BP) and is filled with 20 fuel.
-If you reach 0 BP, then any breech damage your ship takes destroys it.
-If you reach 0 fuel, then you are adrift.
+Your ship begins with `1d6` breech protection (`BP`) and is filled with `20 fuel`.
+If you reach `0 BP`, then any breech damage your ship takes destroys it.
+If you reach `0 fuel`, then you are adrift.